Nationals rally against Darvish, Hader to beat Padres 3-1 - WHIZ News

+“It was motivational to face a hitter of that kind of caliber and able to get the job done,” Arano said through an interpreter.
+“I was very excited and happy to do so.”

+Manager Dave Martinez said that at-bat “was a little bit trying.
+I was sweating a little bit.
+They’ve got so many good hitters in that lineup.
+Our pitchers have got to work.
+For them to come in here and do what they did, they did a great job tonight.”

-Hader relieved Yu Darvish (10-7) in a 1-1 game after the right-hander allowed two singles sandwiched around the first out in the ninth.
+Hader relieved Yu Darvish (10-7) with the game tied at 1 after the right-hander allowed two singles sandwiched around the first out in the ninth.
 Hader, obtained from Milwaukee on Aug.
 1, hit Luke Voit with a pitch to load the bases and then walked Cruz.
 Keibert Ruiz followed with a sacrifice fly.

 Darvish retired the first eight Nationals batters before Ildemaro Vargas homered to right, his second.
 The Nationals had only two baserunners over the next five innings before starting the winning rally against Darvish in the ninth.